Copenhagen didn't just legalize us first — it forgot there was ever a reason not to.

 Vesterbro — The Cool Neighbor

-Once Copenhagen's red-light district, Vesterbro is now the city's stylish, queer-friendly neighborhood of choice for craft bars, brunch spots, and serious nightlife.
+Once Copenhagen's red-light district, Vesterbro is now the city's stylish, welcoming neighborhood of choice for craft bars, brunch spots, and serious nightlife.
 Kødbyen — the Meatpacking District — houses some of Copenhagen's best alternative and queer-adjacent nightlife in repurposed industrial buildings, running late on weekends with a crowd that skews young and creative.
 Jolene Bar is the standout: eclectic DJ nights, punk-meets-disco energy, LGBTQ+-heavy and completely unpretentious.
 VEGA Music Venue is nearby and pulls major acts alongside queer events.
 This is where the scene bleeds into the broader culture in a way that feels effortless.

 Nørrebro — The Political One